Rosenberg Matthew Hamilton Increases Stake in Welltower Inc. (NYSE:WELL)

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 8th.
 Stockholders of record on Tuesday, March 1st were given a dividend of $0.61 per share.
 The ex-dividend date of this dividend was Monday, February 28th.
 This represents a $2.44 annualized dividend and a dividend yield of 2.65%.
 Welltower’s dividend payout ratio (DPR) is 312.82%.

 WELL has been the subject of a number of recent research reports.
-Morgan Stanley raised their target price on shares of Welltower from $95.50 to $100.00 in a report on Thursday.
-JPMorgan Chase & Co. lowered shares of Welltower from an “overweight” rating to a “neutral” rating and cut their target price for the company from $94.00 to $90.00 in a report on Monday, December 20th.
-Raymond James raised their target price on shares of Welltower from $100.00 to $105.00 and gave the company a “strong-buy” rating in a report on Friday.
 Credit Suisse Group initiated coverage on shares of Welltower in a report on Tuesday, February 1st.
 They issued a “neutral” rating and a $92.00 target price for the company.
-Finally, Zacks Investment Research lowered shares of Welltower from a “hold” rating to a “sell” rating and set a $88.00 target price for the company. in a report on Monday, February 21st.
+Morgan Stanley raised their target price on shares of Welltower from $95.50 to $100.00 in a report on Thursday.
+Mizuho raised shares of Welltower from a “neutral” rating to a “buy” rating and raised their target price for the company from $68.00 to $94.00 in a report on Thursday, January 20th.
+Royal Bank of Canada raised their target price on shares of Welltower from $93.00 to $97.00 and gave the company an “outperform” rating in a report on Wednesday, March 9th.
+Finally, Raymond James raised their target price on shares of Welltower from $100.00 to $105.00 and gave the company a “strong-buy” rating in a report on Friday.
 One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating, thirteen have given a buy rating and one has issued a strong buy rating to the company.
 According to MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of $92.67.

 About Welltower (Get Rating)